systerel/S2OPC/README.md

   - Role mechanism with the following limitations.
     Permissions managed: Read, Write, ReadHistory, Call, AddNodes, DeleteNodes, ReceiveEvents.
     Supported role mapping criterias: anonymous, username, authenticated user.
+- Server and Client support for OPC UA Alarms & Conditions (AlarmConditionType)
 - Client instantiation: multiple secure channel instances and session instances
 - Client subscription service: management of subscriptions with monitored items
 - Client services requests: any discovery service or service on session request.
 Some request builders are provided, requests are only forwarded to server (no functional behavior).